lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 [Prompt Engineering 101 - Introduction and resources](https://www.linkedin.com/pulse/prompt-engineering-101-introduction-resources-amatriain/) | By Xavier  (Xavi) Amatriain | LinkedIn
 [Prompt Engine](https://github.com/microsoft/prompt-engine) | This repo contains an NPM utility library for creating and maintaining prompts for Large Language Models (LLMs).| GitHub
 [The AI Show](https://aka.ms/AIShowsubscribe) | The AI Show Live showcases the amazing work happening in AI at Microsoft.
 Developers learn what's new in AI in a short amount of time and are directed to assets helping them get started and on the road to success right away.
 Seth Juarez and friends work on cool projects and highlight what's new in Azure AI and Machine Learning. | Microsoft Learn
+[Azure AI Bootcamp](https://vshow.on24.com/vshow/Azure_Depth/registration/22504) | On-demand - learn about Azure artificial intelligence (AI) services designed for developers and data scientists to acquire the knowledge to access and integrate high-quality vision, speech, language, and decision-making AI models through simple API calls in your apps and services and create your own machine learning models with tools like Jupyter Notebooks, Visual Studio Code, and open-source frameworks like TensorFlow and PyTorch.| Learning

 ## Content Safety